 This year's Dreamforce is being held at Moscone Convention Center in San Francisco, August 30 through September 2, with 475 sessions.
 Salesforce.com expects more than 40,000 attendees plus another 35,000 expected to participate online via Salesforce Live.

-Google Executive Chairman Eric Schmidt is also on deck for the event, along with Facebook CIO Tim Campos, Burberry CEO Angela Ahrendts, and Verizon Business President Bob Toohey.
+Google Executive Chairman Eric Schmidt is also on deck for the event, along with Facebook Tim Campos, Burberry CEO Angela Ahrendts, and Verizon Business President Bob Toohey.

 The Post-PC Era

 Salesforce.com is best known for its customer relationship management () systems, and has been pushing its "no " strategy since long before other companies jumped on the cloud computing bandwagon.